What is the deadline to apply?

 What is the timeline for hosting an event?

-We ask that selected hosts arrange their event within 7 – 8 months of enrollment or within the project timeline for their cohort (see timeline above).
+We ask that selected hosts arrange their event within 7 – 8 months of acceptance.

 Can I host an event in Spanish?

-Yes, provided there is at least one bilingual host who will lead the event.
+Yes, provided there is at least one bilingual host/planning team member who will lead the event.

-- The bilingual host(s) must be present for the entire event.
+- The bilingual host/planning team member must be present for the entire event.

 All attendee materials are available in Spanish.